 Supporting your need to work with design files in other formats and from other tools, Altium NEXUS provides an importer for Autodesk® EAGLE™ (Easily Applicable Graphical Layout Editor) design files and libraries (

-Altium NEXUS's EAGLE Importer is able to import XML-format EAGLE design files saved with EAGLE versions 6.4 through to 9.4.
+The EAGLE Importer is able to import XML-format EAGLE design files saved with EAGLE versions 6.4 through to 9.4.
 These are XML-format in nature; EAGLE binary-format design files cannot be imported directly using the EAGLE Importer.
-For these older, binary version design files, it is advised to save them in this later (XML) format, through your EAGLE software, before attempting to import into Altium NEXUS.
+For these older, binary version design files, it is advised to save them in this later (XML) format through your EAGLE software before attempting to import into the software.

 The EAGLE Importer can be installed alongside all other importers and exporters as part of the initial installation of Altium NEXUS.
 Ensure that the EAGLE option - part of the Importers\Exporters functionality set - is enabled on the Select Design Functionality page of the Altium NEXUS Installer.